kapouer/matchdom/README.md

 Note that `after` comes first, since it's the most commonly used parameter, `at:*:br` is prettier than `at:*::br`.

-Using at, prune, then, else, to filters, one can control how a value affects selection.
+Using at, fail, prune, then, else, to filters, one can control how a value affects selection.

 Examples: